 - Cheese: Cheddar or pepper jack cheese adds richness and creaminess to the sandwich.

-- Jalapenos: Sliced jalapenos or pickled jalapenos can be added for some heat.
+- Jalapenos: Sliced jalapenos, cowboy candy or pickled jalapenos can be added for some heat.

 - Horseradish sauce: Add a sharp and pungent flavour that complements the beef brisket.